 Not all routine visits are covered

-While some insurers include routine checkups and vaccinations, not all of them do.
+While some insurers include routine checkups and vaccinations, not all do.
 Some only cover accidents and emergency visits.
 However, that means you’ll need to cover regular appointments on top of the monthly pet insurance bills.
 This cost may be too much for some people.

 Pre-existing conditions aren’t covered